DIVO Dividend: Yield, Schedule, and What to Expect

 Short answer

-DIVO's approximate ~4.85% yield (as of mid-2026) makes it an income-oriented fund.
-It tracks Actively managed; no index (dividend equities plus tactical covered calls) and passes through the dividends of its holdings, typically quarterly, minus a 0.56% expense ratio.
-If income is your goal, DIVO earns its place as a yield-paying core holding.
+DIVO's approximate 2.26% yield (as of July 2026) makes it a growth-first, low-yield fund, about $226 a year on a $10,000 position before tax.
+It tracks None (actively managed) and passes through the income its holdings generate, usually quarterly, net of the 0.56% expense ratio.
+If income is your goal, look to dedicated dividend funds for more; DIVO is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with Amplify ETFs (subadvised by Capital Wealth Planning).
+Yield is a recent snapshot, not a promise; verify the current figure with Amplify ETFs.

 How does the DIVO dividend work?

-DIVO holds the companies in Actively managed; no index (dividend equities plus tactical covered calls), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.56% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+DIVO holds what is in None (actively managed), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.56% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 If income is your goal, compare DIVO against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how DIVO's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how DIVO's income fits your real portfolio in Walnut.

 The bottom line on the DIVO dividend

-The bottom line: at an approximate ~4.85% yield, DIVO is an income-oriented fund.
-If income is your goal, its yield earns its place alongside the Actively managed; no index (dividend equities plus tactical covered calls) exposure it carries.
+The bottom line: at an approximate 2.26% yield, DIVO is a growth-first, low-yield fund.
+If income is your goal, dedicated dividend funds pay more; DIVO is the wrong tool for yield and the right one for total-return None (actively managed) exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with Amplify ETFs (subadvised by Capital Wealth Planning).
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with Amplify ETFs.

 FAQ